Nehirim Queer Jewish Student Retreat 2014

 Ethan Sobel, Director of Development, Communication, and Student Programming

 Ethan Sobel is extremely excited to serve Nehirim as the Director of Development, Communication, and Student Programming.
-He received his B.B.A in Finance and Sport Management from the University of Massachusetts Amherst (UMass).
-He will graduate in December with his M.S. in Public Relations from Boston University.
+He holds a M.S. in Public Relations from Boston University and received his B.B.A in Finance and Sport Management from the University of Massachusetts Amherst (UMass).
 While at UMass, Ethan served as the co founder of LGBT Jews & Allies, the universityâ€™s first queer Jewish organization, and at BU he is the founder of JewQ, the LGBTQ Jewish group on campus.
 He has directed two Nehirim retreats and served as Retreat Manager for as many.
 Ethan is also a speaker and educator for Parents, Families, and Friends of Gays and Lesbians (PFLAG) and the Communications Coordinator for Athlete Ally.

 Jeremy Ginsberg, Student Chair